-The challenges this year will be as long a family’s shopping list:
+The e-commerce supply chain challenges this year will be as long a family’s shopping list.

-- The traditional holiday peak converges with elevated online demand due to the COVID-19 pandemic.
+- The traditional holiday peak converges with elevated online demand due.
 E-commerce sales will match or surpass brick-and-mortar.
 Consumers have multiple ordering channels to tap.
 E-commerce supply chain fulfillment and delivery operations need to respond to this decentralized − and unprecedented − demand-pull.

 - Many supply chains remain out of kilter, one of the pandemic’s many legacies.
 U.S. inventories are at their lowest levels in five years, according to several analysts.
-Stock-outs have been common throughout most of 2020.
+Stock-outs have been common.
 U.S. imports are spiking.
 However, those goods may not reach store shelves or distribution centers in time to satisfy peak consumption needs.

 - Warehouse space is severely constrained.
-Amazon said several months ago it will need 50 percent more space to keep up with its projected holiday demand.
 Retailers with brick-and-mortar exposure need to position stores as “forward fulfillment” nodes.
 This allows orders to be pulled from store inventory and delivered over relatively short distances.
 Store networks will also support what is expected to be major demand spikes for in-store and curbside pickups of online orders.
-Pure-play e-tailers without store networks will need to get creative.
+Pure-play e-tailers without store networks need to get creative.

 - FedEx and UPS are levying meaningful peak surcharges on volumes from their largest customers.
 The U.S. Postal Service imposed the first peak surcharge in its history.
 Carriers say the fees are needed to offset their higher costs to serve.
 That is true, up to a point.
 Demands on delivery networks will be unprecedented, and carriers are pricing their services accordingly.
 Companies will have to consider this in their free shipping strategies to maintain profitability.